nikolalsvk/boxbox/README.md

 Then, add an alias an your host machine to `.bashrc`:

 ```
-alias bb="cd ~/boxbox && vagrant up && vagrant ssh -c 'tmux -2'"
+alias bb="cd ~/boxbox && vagrant up && vagrant ssh"
 alias bhalt="cd ~/boxbox && vagrant halt"
 ```

 ## License

 The MIT License (MIT)
-Copyright (c) 2016 Igor Sarcevic
+Copyright (c) 2016 Nikola Đuza

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software